abgruszecki/dotfiles/rdot/dot-local/share/rdot/README.md

 curl -sSfL https://raw.githubusercontent.com/ajeetdsouza/zoxide/main/install.sh | ssh explorer sh -
 ```

-### Easily running commands on remote hosts
+### Waiting for the commands
+First, remain-on-exit can be set in the commandline, since tmux interprets the commands with the shell.
+Second, `tmux list-panes -s -F 'PANE_ID,#{pane_dead},#{pane_dead_status}'` can be used to wait for all the panes.
+(Don't confuse the main pane with the "background" ones.)

+### Complex commandlines
 Ultimately it's probably easiest to just start many terminals, set variables, and copy-paste a command.

-There was an entire small saga with using `parallel` to run a commandline on remote hosts.
+I went through an entire small saga with using `parallel` to run a commandline on remote hosts.

 #### Saga
 The problem: we want parallel to start tmux windows.